SashiniWeliketiya/IT2234-P-/DAY_11/Class_Work/readme.md

 ![4](https://github.com/user-attachments/assets/e038a826-b9d5-4060-97b8-fbd30dea41a5)

-🗑️ Delete a Degree by ID
+🗑️ 3.Delete a Degree by ID

 ~~~
 db.degrees.deleteOne({_id:ObjectId('6818c59a10694888a7d03766')})